Coconut Pancakes (Gluten-Free)

 • Egg: room temperature egg is better.

-• Milk: you can also use vegetable milk like almond or soy.
+• Milk: You can also use vegetable milk, like almond or soy.

-How to make coconut pancakes
+How to make GF coconut pancakes with buckwheat flour

 Heat a nonstick frying pan over medium heat and spray with oil.

 Pour 1/4 cup batter into the pan per pancake.
+Flip when bubbles start appearing on the surface and cook until cooked through.

 Repeat with the remaining batter.